Study a major in French Studies at the University of Newcastle

 - An understanding of language as a facilitator of business, personal growth, cultural connection and a skill for employment.

-What do you learn in a French major?:
+What do you learn in a French Studies major?:

-When you study French at UON you will study a series of courses in Beginners or Intermediate French:
+When you study French Studies at the University of Newcastle you will study a series of courses in Beginners or Intermediate French:

 - Beginners French: Courses in beginners French are designed for students with little to no experience with the language.
 You will develop a basic vocabulary and understanding of grammar by studying with a communicative approach.